DomainDrivenArchitecture/dda/architecture/K8s.md

 Alternative Security Approach ([Source](https://blog.heptio.com/on-securing-the-kubernetes-dashboard-16b09b1b7aca)):
 Not expose the Dashboard to the public, because maybe its not possible to do it without exposing any data (see Open Question) and this would additionally shield us from Dashboard/Config Bugs.
 In the article he does this with a kubectl proxy which requires local setup of kubectl and authorization.
 This might be the preferred version but also not user-friendly, if we want to allow access to our Dashboard to a third party.

-#### How can users log in to the dashboard?
-* Authorization: Bearer <token> header passed in every request to Dashboard.
-If present, login view will not be shown.
-* Bearer Token that can be used on Dashboard login view.
-* Username/password that can be used on Dashboard login view.
-* Kubeconfig file that can be used on Dashboard login view.

 ## Decision
 ...